 Education Interns at New Rep assist the Education Associate with the research for and writing of Study Guide materials for Mainstage and Classic Repertory Company productions; assisting with marketing of Classic Repertory Company; and processing data from teacher and student evaluations for both our Classic Repertory Company and our Student Matinee programs.

 Artistic Interns will work directly with the Associate Artistic Director, largely to read and evaluate new plays that we receive each week.
 Interns may also help pull together dramaturgical research for the upcoming season and assist in writing the program notes for all of our Mainstage shows.
-They may also participate in seasonal casting (which typically takes place from May to July).

 Management Interns will work directly with the Management Associate on day-to-day operations of the theatre.
 Duties may include working on program books, assisting with accounts payable, managing ticket donations, maintaining office supplies and upkeep, filing, researching vendor services, database projects, creating comparative spreadsheets, and other activities as needed.

 Production Internships can be crafted based on an applicant’s interests, goals and skill level.
 Interns will work directly with the Production Manager and other design and production staff on both production-specific and general projects.
 Applicants with interest in Scenic Design, Technical Direction, Painting, Props, Costume Design and Construction, Lighting Design, Sound Design and Stage Management are welcome.
 Run Crew positions may be available to Production interns as well.